 1) Well now …

-My new General license (June 2017) means I'm embarking on another exploration.
+My upgrade to General (June 2017) means I'm embarking on another exploration.
 I'm guessing this journey is going to last years, and I figure I'll share some of the highlights along the way.

 1a) First things first: a radio

 A funny thing happened after I got my new license … the corner of my desk in my woodworking shop that is dedicated to ham radio didn't get any bigger!
 So I spent a lot of time thinking about how I was going to shoehorn a new radio into that space, especially given that so many HF radios are big rigs.
 Finally I stumbled across the Kenwood TS-480SAT.

 Kenwood describes this as a portable transceiver.
 Though it's certainly a lot bigger than the TM-V71A that I have in my car, it is considerably smaller than most other HF transceivers (with the exception of the Elecraft KX2, but the sheer size of that one's price tag tipped it clear off the scale for me!).
 With 100 watts of power output and a built-in antenna tuner, I figure the TS-480SAT might be just about the best balance between compactness and features that I'll be able to find (and afford).

 TS-480SAT: 7-3/16″ W x 3-1/16″ H x 13-5/8″ D; 8.1 pounds; 300 cu in

 TM-V71A: 5-1/2″ W x 1-11/16″ H x 8-3/8″ D; 3.3 pounds; 78 cu in

 Because my shop is so full of woodworking tools, I have to make use of every cubic inch.
 So I made a little shelf to hold my radios and related equipment, which sits on a corner of the desk in my workshop.

 1b) Second things second: an antenna